 It’s the middle of summer, high noon.
 I’m at the beach and I’m sick as hell.
-A buffeting gale relentlessly blows from the sea while a blazing sun does all it can to sizzle the meat off of my exposed shoulders.
-The near-molten sand shifting under my feet conspires with whatever virus has established permanent residence in my cerebrospinal fluid to spin the world around me in a dizzying kaleidoscope of earth tones and aquas.
+A buffeting wind blows from the sea as the blazing sun does all it can to sizzle the meat off of my exposed shoulders.
+The molten sand shifting under my feet conspires with whatever virus has established residence in my cerebrospinal fluid to spin the world around me in a dizzying kaleidoscope of earth tones and aquas.
 If I close my eyes I think I’ll fall over and drift away forever, probably.
 Do they let contagious people into heaven?

 “Take my picture, Dad!”
 A sweet voice sings from the realm of the living.
-My vision resolves back to our corporeal plane of existence and I realize I can’t die yet.
+My vision resolves back to our reality and I realize I can’t die yet.
 My daughter wants me to take her picture.

-I look down and find a dead fish on the sand.
-A compatriot.
-I look up to find a seagull circling like a vulture overhead.
-A villain.
+I look down and find a dead fish on the sand – my sympathetic comrade.
+I look up to find a seagull circling overhead – an opportunistic villain.

 Random freaks on the internet say that shooting expired film is great fun.
 That doing so creates beautiful images with spontaneous color shifts and alternately outlandish contrast or subdued curves.
 They claim that this unpredictability injects into the craft of photography suspense and anticipation and excitement.
-The cardboard sleeve that sheathed my 1992 home video VHS release of Cliffhanger, starring Sylvester Stallone, promised similar thrills.
+The cardboard sleeve that sheathed my 1992 VHS home video release of Cliffhanger, starring Sylvester Stallone, promised similar suspense and excitement.
 One of these two things does indeed deliver a two-hour rollercoaster that never lets up; the other does not.

 My film was processed and scanned by Richard Photo Lab, and considering that the tech who processed the film was probably not yet born when this film was made and likely wearing diapers when this film expired, they did a great job!
 The original scans had something of a heavy magenta cast, which I adjusted out of my shots in post while aggressively and silently scoffing in my mind at all the people who say “Konica VX200 has such dope magenta tones, bro!”
 Listen, all film can be magenta.
 All film can have good or bad skin tones.
 Let’s stop pretending we’re not editing every shot in Lightroom.

-Am I mad about shooting expired film?
+I know this article sounds like I’m mad about shooting expired film.
+Am I mad?
 No. I’m just grumpy because some five weeks after shooting this roll of Konica VX200, I am still sick.
 I’ve had a migraine for two weeks, and if there’s one thing a four-year-old daughter and a two-year-old daughter do not give a fiddle about, it’s whether or not their caretaker has a migraine.
 Migraine or not, my dude, the snacks and swing pushes and Disney Princess coloring books better keep flowing or your significant other will come home and find you gagged and tied to a chair in a locked closet.
 They’ll mutiny.
-They will.